Is there a film department at the University of Pittsburgh?

 I want to study abroad.
 Do you recommend it?

 YES!
-The Pitt-London Film Center provides an excellent opportunity for film majors and minors and students interested in the business and production of film.
+The Pittsburgh-London Film Program provides an excellent opportunity for Film and Media Studies majors and minors and students interested in the business and production of film.
 Contact the Study Abroad office for even more options.

 Planning for your future:

-What do people do professionally when graduating with a film studies major?
+What do people do professionally when graduating with a Film and Media Studies major?

 Many students go on to graduate school in a variety of fields: Film history/criticism, filmmaking, journalism, business, law, library science, graphics, and museum studies.

-Just a few of our recent alumni are highlighted here, but the Film Studies e-newsletter Backstory also features Pitt Film Studies grads with various occupations after graduation.
+Just a few of our recent alumni are highlighted here, but the Film and Media Studies e-newsletter Backstory also features Pitt Film and Media Studies grads with various occupations after graduation.
 Be sure to subscribe!